 The refiners hallmark should be cast or stamped into the gold bar.
 Also clearly visible should be the purity of the bar.
 Generally this will be 9999 purity or 99.99% pure.
 Some larger bars (1 kilogram and 400 ounce) may only be 999 pure.
 Finally the weight in either grams, ounces, or kilograms.

-Some brands and sizes may also be cast or minted with a unique serial number and ship with certification.
+Some brands and sizes may also be cast or minted with a unique serial number.
+Some may also ship with certification.
 Generally you will also pay more for these types of bars.

 No GST on Gold Over 99.5% Pure

 This point is generally not of concern when buying gold bars as almost all are 999 or 9999 pure.
-However some coins such as the South African Krugerrand 1oz gold coin are only 22 carat or 91.67 pure.
+However some coins such as the South African Krugerrand and American Eagle 1oz gold coins are only 22 carat or 91.67 pure.
 These 22 carat gold coins therefore attract GST in New Zealand and so are not a great buy here.

 Cast Bars vs Minted Bars